Chris Powell UKCP, MInstGA

 I have worked over the last 26 years as a psychotherapist in the NHS and private practice, and as Head of Psychological Therapies at the Tuke Centre in The Retreat, York.
-I work with men and women as individuals, couples and in groups, with diverse backgrounds and needs.
+I work with women and men as individuals, couples and in groups, with diverse backgrounds and needs.

 I work with women and men as individuals, couples and groups.